 How we collect your personal information

-As a result of you dealing with us, we may collect personal information directly from you and this may be in person, over the telephone, by mail, over the internet, by other electronic means, by email or fax or by completion of an application or consent form whether on-line or otherwise.
-We may also collect personal information about you by purchasing it from third parties.
+As a result of you dealing with us, we may collect personal information directly from you and this may be in person, over the telephone, by mail, over the internet, through your use of a Platform, by other electronic means, by email or fax or by completion of a Form.

 - inquire about our goods or services or about becoming our customer, or if you become our customer, in relation to a motor vehicle or other goods or services;

 - apply to us for commercial credit or through us for commercial credit;

 - agree to guarantee commercial credit from us or commercial credit through us to another person;

 - apply to us to vary the terms of your payments under your commercial credit contract on the grounds of hardship;

 - apply to and agree to join a loyalty program through us whether such program is offered by us or by a manufacturer or distributor of motor vehicles or other goods or services supplied by us or by any other organisation;

 - apply to us for grants or other assistance;